U.S. flag

 Fibrodysplasia ossificans progressiva (FOP) is characterized by congenital bilateral hallux valgus malformations and early-onset heterotopic ossification, which may be spontaneous or precipitated by trauma, including intramuscular vaccinations [Pignolo et al 2016].

-To date, more than 800 individuals with over 20 pathogenic variants in ACVR1 have been reported (overview in Kaplan et al [2019]).
+To date, more than 800 individuals with more than 20 pathogenic variants in ACVR1 have been reported (overview in Kaplan et al [2019]).
 The following description of the phenotypic features associated with this condition is based on these reports and reports of classic FOP phenotype in individuals who did not have molecular genetic testing.

 Table 2.